ManonLef/To-Do-App/resources and notes/notes.md

 ### Still Needed functionality before I move to DOM
 - [ ] create a function to return only the tasks inside a project
 - [ ] marking todo's as complete
+- [x] function to change project name
 - [ ] function to change task name
 - [ ] function to change task priority
 - [ ] function to change dueDate
 - [ ] function to remove a project
-- [ ] function to remove a single task
+- [x] function to remove a single task
+- [x] function to target a task by uuid

 ### Optional functionality